-Station stops are planned every ~55 kilometers (closer over steep topography and near coasts) where a CTD/rosette is lowered to measure the temperature, salinity, oxygen, currents, optical properties, and other dynamics from just below the sea surface to approximately 10 meters above the ocean bottom.
-During each of these stations, water samples up to 36 depths are collected for measurement of various water properties, including several oceanic carbon-related parameters (dissolved organic and inorganic carbon, alkalinity, pH), along with dissolved chlorofluorocarbons and sulfur hexafluoride (SF_6) , dissolved oxygen, salinity, and nutrients.
-While the ship is both underway and on station it continuously pumps surface seawater through sensors for temperature, salinity, partial pressure of CO2; operate standard meteorological sensors; operates a shipboard Acoustic Doppler Current Profiler and collects along-track bathymetric data.
-As this cruise is the 4th occupation of this line (previous occupations in 1995, 2007 and 2016) offers the opportunity for a wide range of research.
-Therefore, additional ancillary programs ("Level 2 and 3") will be likely be requested.
+Station stops are planned every 30 nm (~55 kilometers) and closer over steep topography and near coasts.
+At stations where a CTD/rosette is lowered to measure the temperature, salinity, oxygen, currents, optical properties, and other dynamics from just below the sea surface to approximately 10 meters above the ocean bottom.
+During each of these stations, water samples up to 36 depths are collected for measurement of various water properties, including several oceanic carbon-related parameters (dissolved organic and inorganic carbon, alkalinity, pH), along with dissolved chlorofluorocarbons and sulfur hexafluoride (SF6), dissolved oxygen, salinity, and nutrients.
+While the ship is both underway and on station it continuously pumps surface seawater through sensors for temperature, salinity, partial pressure of CO2; operates standard meteorological sensors; operates a shipboard Acoustic Doppler Current Profiler and collects along-track bathymetric data.
+As this cruise will travel through an oxygen minimum zone it is likely that, additional ancillary programs ("Level 2 and 3") will be requested.
 Although hosted aboard at a lower priority than the core ("Level 1") measurements, once approved by the Executive Council, the Chief Scientist will be expected to accommodate any such programs fairly in science and ship-time planning.
-These additional efforts may include separate or combined casts for Bio GO-SHIP as well as floats and drifters deployed along the (some float deployments may require additional rosette sampling).
+These additional efforts will include separate or combined casts for Bio GO-SHIP as well as floats and drifters deployed along the (some float deployments may require additional rosette sampling).
+Note, the 52 days at sea includes 2 days of ship time specifically for Bio GO-SHIP casts.

 2 Financial support for the Chief Scientist is provided through an NSF grant to UCSD/SIO, coordinated by Lynne Talley (ltalley@ucsd.edu).
 Except in the case of a directly supported project post-doc, there is no support from this NSF grant for post-cruise scientific analyses, only for time spent on final documentation, which is minimal for this program (almost all work is done at sea).
+Publication costs in refereed journals can be supported upon request.
 This cruise-specific salary plus benefits support for the Chief Scientist should never exceed (3.0D/30) months (where D = number of days at sea), and in general will be less than this amount, in many cases much less (typically 2.0), depending largely on pre- and post-cruise project-related activities for each person.
 A contract agreeing to the guidelines set out by the US GO-SHIP Executive Council must be signed before travel preparations can be made.